gh0stless/AIASS-for-MAX4LIVE/README.md

 see the [manual](https://github.com/gh0stless/AIASS-for-MAX4LIVE/tree/master/Documentation) or the [wiki](https://github.com/gh0stless/AIASS-for-MAX4LIVE/wiki) for instructions

-see: [sid-object](https://github.com/gh0stless/sid-object/) for the Max/MSP extention used.
+see: [sid-object](https://github.com/gh0stless/sid-object/) for the Max/MSP extention thats used.

 see: [SIDBlaster-USB-Tic-Tac-Edition](https://github.com/gh0stless/SIDBlaster-USB-Tic-Tac-Edition) for SIDBlaster-USB hardware.